 If you’re not sure what you need, look for an SEO agency that will assess your situation and tailor their service to your specific needs and not just send you their template proposal.

-Yes, ranking high in Google search results is generally the ultimate goal of all SEO efforts.
+Yes, ranking high in Google search results is the ultimate goal of all SEO efforts.
 But there’s really more to it than that.
-Thanks to newer algorithms like Hummingbird and RankBrain, SEO is as much more about audience targeting, topical relevance, and your site’s overall authority as it is link building and targeting specific keywords.
+Thanks to newer algorithms like Hummingbird and RankBrain, SEO is as much about audience targeting as it is link building and keywords.

-Any SEO service you consider should understand the ways SEO has changed in recent years and IS changing now in order to make the necessary adjustments to overall strategy.
-I don’t want to recommend any “gotcha” questions, but it may not be a bad idea to read up on some of the latest search engine algorithm changes and craft questions to evaluate the agency’s knowledge of them.
+Any SEO service you consider should understand the ways SEO has changed in recent years and make the necessary adjustments to overall strategy.

 No matter how badly you want to show up in the top spot for ALL your targeted keywords, that’s simply not something any reputable SEO agency can promise.
 In fact, anyone making this promise should be viewed with suspicion.
 It’s possible they engage in black hat tactics that could land you in a deep hole later on.
 Or it’s possible the keyword rankings they are promising are for search phrases that are rarely searched!
 I see this all the time from SEO agencies.
 What good is a page 1 ranking if it gets 10 searches a month?